The New York Times crossword: Records and puzzles of note

-On May 7, 2007, former U.S. president Bill Clinton, a self-professed long-time fan of the Times crossword, collaborated with noted crossword constructor Cathy Millhauser on an online-only crossword in which Millhauser constructed the grid and Clinton wrote the clues.
+On May 7, 2007, former U.S. president Bill Clinton, a self-professed long-time fan of the Times crossword, collaborated with noted crossword constructor Cathy Millhauser on an online-only crossword in which Millhauser constructed the grid and Clinton wrote the clues.Cathy Millhauser (constructor) and Bill Clinton (clues); edited by Will Shortz "Twistin' the Oldies" The New York Times (web only) 2005-05-07.
+Retrieved on 2009-03-13.
+(Bill Clinton's Times crossword, available via PDF or Java applet.)
 Shortz described the President's work as "laugh out loud" and noted that he as editor changed very little of Clinton's clues, which featured more wordplay than found in a standard puzzle.
 Clinton made his print constructing debut on Friday, May 12, 2017, collaborating with Vic Fleming on one of the co-constructed puzzles celebrating the crossword's 75th Anniversary.

 The Times crossword of Thursday, April 2, 2009, by Brendan Emmett Quigley, featured theme answers that all ran the gamut of movie ratings—beginning with the kid-friendly "G" and finishing with adults-only "X" (now replaced by the less crossword-friendly "NC-17").
-The seven theme entries were GARY GYGAX, GRAND PRIX, GORE-TEX, GAG REFLEX, GUMMO MARX, GASOLINE TAX, and GENERATION X. In addition, the puzzle contained the clues/answers of 'Weird Al' Yankovic's '__ on Jeopardy = I LOST and "I'll take New York Times crossword for $200, __" = ALEX.
+The seven theme entries were GARY GYGAX, GRAND PRIX, GORE-TEX, GAG REFLEX, GUMMO MARX, GASOLINE TAX, and GENERATION X. In addition, the puzzle contained the clues/answers of [Weird Al Yankovic's "__ on Jeopardy"] for I LOST and ["I'll take New York Times crossword for $200, __"] for ALEX.
 What made the puzzle notable is that the prior night's episode of the US television show Jeopardy! featured video clues of Will Shortz for five of the theme answers (all but GARY GYGAX and GENERATION X) which the contestants attempted to answer during the course of the show.

 Controversies

 The Times crossword has been criticized for a lack of diversity in its constructors and clues.
-Major crosswords like those in the Times have historically been largely written, edited, fact-checked, and test-solved by older white men.
+Major crosswords like those in the Times have historically been created and edited primarily by older white men.
 Less than 30% of puzzle constructors in the Shortz Era have been women.
 In the 2010s, only 27% of clued figures were female, and 20% were of minority racial groups.

 In January 2019, the Times crossword was criticized for including the racial slur "BEANER" (clued as "Pitch to the head, informally", but also a derogatory slur for Mexicans).
-Shortz apologized for the distraction this may have caused solvers, claiming that he had never heard the slur before.
+Shortz apologized for the distraction this may have caused solvers, saying that he had never heard the slur before.

+In 2022, the Times was criticized after many readers claimed that its December 18 crossword grid resembled a Nazi swastika.
+Some were particularly upset that the puzzle was published on the first night of Hanukkah.
+In a statement, the Times said the resemblance was unintentional, stemming from the grid's rotational symmetry.
+The Times was also criticized in 2017 and 2014 for crossword grids that resembled a swastika, which it both times defended as a coincidence.